 Surf and Turf

 Where to begin with describing our first dish?
-We loved the combination of light and sweet flavors with soft texture all the ingredients have in common.
-It started with the Mortadella consume, scallop sashimi and cherry tomato filled with Mortadella cubes.
-Naturally, it was more to it than that, especially when we got bittersweet tarragon oil on the spoon.
+We loved the combination of light and sweet flavors with soft textures all the ingredients have in common.
+It started with the Mortadella consume, scallops sashimi, and cherry tomato filled with Mortadella cubes.
+Naturally, there was more to it than that, especially when we got bittersweet tarragon oil on the spoon.

 In the second part, we were presented with the “bacon” made of cuttlefish.
 It not only succeeded in bold imitation but also went wonderfully with the fried bread cube filled with Mortadella mayonnaise.
 Albert Adrià, are you here?

-It goes without saying that the roebuck sashimi was so soft that it quickly dissolved in our mouth.
-We got some extra texture from the grated fresh chestnut while flavor intensified the fermented plum paste and umeboshi marinade.
+It goes without saying that the roebuck sashimi was so soft that it quickly dissolved in our mouths.
+We got some extra texture from the grated fresh chestnut while the flavor intensified the fermented plum paste and umeboshi marinade.